 To qualify for the voucher program through the Housing Authority of the City of Las Vegas (HACLV), your household income must not exceed 50% of the area median income.
-For example, as of July 2019, the maximum annual income for a family of four was $45,350.
-If your yearly income falls below this amount and you meet all other eligibility requirements listed on HACLV’s website, then you should apply for the housing voucher program.
+For example, as of 2023, the maximum annual income for a family of four was $65,450.

 The application process is fairly straightforward and can be completed online or in person at HACLV’s office.
 Once approved, participants are placed on a waiting list based on their date and time of application until funding becomes available.
 Unfortunately, there is no guarantee that vouchers will become available within any specific timeframe due

 How Much Does a 2 Bedroom Voucher Cost in Vegas?

 As of April 1, 2023, Section 8 voucher holders in Las Vegas can expect to pay around $1,530 for a two-bedroom unit.
 This amount is determined by the US Department of Housing and Urban Development (HUD), and is based on median rent amounts throughout the City.

 HUD calculates median rent amounts from surveys that are conducted annually in each metropolitan area using data from private landlords who accept Section 8 vouchers.
 The survey looks at economic trends such as wages, unemployment rates, household size and other related factors to determine an average rental cost for the area.
 This number is then used to calculate both voucher payment scales and fair market rents which are used to set local housing standards.

 In Las Vegas specifically, these payments can differ depending on the geographic location within the city as well as any applicable utility allowances provided by HUD standards.
 In general though, most two-bedroom units will fall between $1,400 -$1,630 per month when paying with a Section 8 voucher or participating in another form of subsidized housing program offered through HUD.